-Publish Posts to Multiple Blogs in WordPress Multisite
+Publish Posts to All Sites in WordPress Multisite

-By the way the code below is similar to the code we used in this tutorial to move network posts from one website to another.
+Let’s begin with the programmatic way, but you can just skip this chapter and continue straight to the plugin way.
+By the way, the code below is similar to the code we used in this tutorial when moving network posts (or pages) from one site to another.

 add_action( 'save_post', 'misha_post_to_all_sites', 20, 2 );